 What is your favorite Uke-based song?
 Why?

 Boy, I don’t really know if I have a favorite; the ukulele lends itself nicely to playing interpretations of a variety of songs and musical styles.
-Two of my favorite songs to play lately that were not originally recorded on ukulele are “Rainbow” by Kacey Musigraves and “They Don’t Know” by Kirsty MacColl.
+Two of my favorite songs to play lately that were not originally recorded on ukulele are “Rainbow” by Kacey Musgraves and “They Don’t Know” by Kirsty MacColl.
 I think the stripped-down approach with the uke fits these two songs quite well.

 I’m hooked, now what should I look for when purchasing a uke?